FactMiners/mudf2Neo4j/mudf_import/README.md

 SCI 	| Science & Technology Museums & Planetariums
 ZAW 	| Zoos, Aquariums, & Wildlife Conservation

+Each Museum node will have one IS_TYPE relationship link to its designated Discipline.

 __INCOMECD__

+Income Codes relate to the amount of income shown on the most recent Form 990 series return filed by the organization.
+Information comes from Internal Revenue Service (IRS) Business Master File, March, 2014.

 Code 	| Description
 -------- | ---------: